AppCakeLtd/vmupro-sdk/docs/lua-sdk-overview.md

 # LUA SDK Overview

 The VMU Pro LUA SDK provides a comprehensive scripting environment for developing applications on the VMU Pro device.
-This overview covers the architecture, capabilities, and key concepts of the SDK.
+This overview covers the capabilities and key concepts of the SDK.

-## Architecture

-### Dual Execution Model

-The VMU Pro supports two execution modes:

-- **VMUPRO_APP_MODE_NATIVE**: Traditional ELF-based C applications
-- **VMUPRO_APP_MODE_LUA**: New LUA-based applications with sandboxed execution

-LUA applications run in a secure, isolated environment while maintaining access to essential device functionality through a well-defined API bridge.

-### Security Sandbox

-The LUA runtime implements comprehensive security measures:

-- **Sandboxed LUA VM**: Restricted global functions and libraries
-- **Memory Isolation**: Controlled heap allocation with limits
-- **API Whitelisting**: Only approved functions are accessible
-- **File System Restrictions**: Access limited to `/sdcard` directory only
-- **No Raw Pointers**: All memory access is managed and validated

 ## API Categories